-Listen to Dr. Nancy Wiggers, radiation oncologist at Northside Hospital Cancer Institute
+Click the button below to listen to Dr. Nancy Wiggers, radiation oncologist at Northside Hospital Cancer Institute

 Not all men and women have the same risk for developing breast cancer over a lifetime.
 Certain factors increase an individual's risk, and some have a bigger impact on risk than others.
 Many risk factors, such as age and gender, are not within our control.
 Others, especially those related to personal behaviors, can be modified.